 From the Offsideline

 JUST a few weeks ago, we were supposedly witnessing the end of Australia as a serious rugby force.
-Concerns were expressed not only for the Wallabies themselves after they followed up last year’s failure to reach the World Cup quarter-finals with a dismal one-win-out-of-six performance in The Rugby Championship, but also for the commercial viability of next year’s Lions tour to Australia.
+Concerns were expressed not only for the Wallabies themselves after they followed up last year’s failure to reach the World Cup quarter-finals with a dismal one win out of six in The Rugby Championship, but also for the commercial viability of next year’s Lions tour to Australia.

-With Scotland to come at Murrayfield on Sunday, and then Ireland in Dublin six days later, the Home Nations Grand Slam – the traditional Holy Grail of Australian teams going back to the legendary 1984 success – is very much on.
+With the Wallabies play Scotland at Murrayfield on Sunday, and then Ireland in Dublin six days later, the Home Nations Grand Slam – the traditional holy grail of Australian teams going back to the legendary 1984 success – is very much on.

 At 34, Nic White is definitely one of those older heads.
 Speaking today (Tuesday) at the team’s Edinburgh headquarters, the scrum-half explained that, although outsiders might have been surprised by the speed of his team’s improvement, the feeling inside the squad was that positive change was definitely on the way.